keithbuhler/keithbuhler.github.io/teach/PHL-293-S2016-Syllabus.md

 Our governing questions are:

 1. What is wisdom (and it’s opposite, foolishness)?
-Is it “epistemic humility, epistemic accuracy, knowledge, rationality, the fear of God, or a hybrid of these?
+Is it “epistemic humility, epistemic accuracy, knowledge, rationality," the fear of God, or a hybrid of these?
-2. How does wisdom differ sophistry, skill, science?
+2. How does wisdom differ from sophistry or false wisdom?
+How does it differ from skill, and science?
 2. How does wisdom relate to (other) moral virtues?
 4. How do we become more wise?